Skip to main content

 The General Practice Assistant (GPA) is able to arrange clinical support by completing referrals, tests, follow-ups, simple clinical observations and explaining procedures to patients.
 They also provide administrative support through letters and completing forms.

-Social Prescribing is a non-medical approach to improving your health and wellbeing by putting you in touch with voluntary and community organisations in the City.
+Social Prescribing is a non-medical approach to improving your health and wellbeing by putting you in touch with voluntary and community organisations across Wolverhampton.

 • Walking groups